History of Chinese dance

 There are continuous written records of Chinese dances for over two thousands years.
-Some forms of dancing still performed today, for example, dancing with long sleeves has been recorded at least as early as the Zhou dynasty (c.
+Some forms of dancing are still performed today, for example, dancing with long sleeves has been recorded at least as early as the Zhou dynasty (c.
 1045–256 BCE).
 Some of the best-known Chinese dances, such as the Lion dance, can also be traced to the Tang dynasty or earlier, while others may have existed in different forms in the early eras, and many were known from at least the Song era.
 While many Chinese dances have ancient pedigree, dance is also a continually evolving art form and modern developments in Chinese dances are continuing apace.